JamesGJ5-Learning-To-Code/shopping-cart/plans.md

     iii) A title for each product
     iv) An "Add To Card" button

-8. Total cost on the cart should adjust when something is added to the cart
+8. Number of items in the cart should adjust when something is added to the cart

 9. Test app thoroughly:
     - Via React Testing Library